itsukanov/stockcharts/README.md

 If you want to take a look at the implementation you can start with the [simulation route](https://github.com/iatsukanov/stockcharts/blob/master/simulation/src/main/scala/stockcharts/simulation/Routing.scala) or from [unit tests](https://github.com/iatsukanov/stockcharts/tree/feature/readme/simulation/src/test/scala/stockcharts/simulation).
 Briefly, there are several flows that enrich data.
-For keeping state (to calculate new indicator value we have to know several previous prices, to calculate new balance we have to know previous balance and so on) they use actors.
+For keeping state (to calculate new indicator value we have to know several previous prices, to calculate new balance we have to know previous balance and so on) I used actors.

 ## Start up